Ashithosh/Ashithosh2571/lab_works/1lw_series/readme.md

-# Laboratory work No.1. - Taylor series - report
+# LABORATORY WORK NO.1. - TAYLOR SERIES - REPORT

-## Theory
+## THEORY
 In mathematics, a Taylor series is a representation of a function as an infinite sum of terms that are calculated from the values of the function's derivatives at a single point.[1][2][3]
 In the West, the subject was formulated by the Scottish mathematician James Gregory and formally introduced by the English mathematician Brook Taylor in 1715.